 Description: The USERDATA^XQALBUTL API returns recipients of the alert with the xqaid input parameter as its alert ID from the ALERT TRACKING (#8992.1) file in the array specified by the root input parameter.
 If root is not specified, then the data is returned in the XQALUSER array.
-If the specified alert is not present, the root array is returned with a NULL value.
+If the specified alert is not present, the root array is returned with a NULL passed to the routine or option that is run when the alert is selected.
+It can also be obtained from a listing of all of the xqaid values for a specified user and/or xqauser: (required) This is the Internal Entry Number (IEN, desired user.